CryShana/CryBarEditor/Documentation/Modding.md

 ### Example 1: Adding/Modifying unit
 Before we needed to export the entire `proto.xml` file and edit just a small portion of it.
 Now, we don't export anything, we just create a `proto_mods.xml` file in the SAME DIRECTORY as `proto.xml` is in --- this means `game\data\gameplay\`.
-(but you still could export the original xml files to check what is written in there, to know what you want to change or how the structure should look like.
-You can use this tool https://forums.ageofempires.com/t/v-0-7-resource-manager-age-of-myth-retold-bar-extractor/260136 to eg extract the Data.bar file in "Age of Mythology Retold\game\data" folder)
+- CryBarEditor supports right cicking on some entries (like `proto.xml.XMB`) and clicking `Create additive mod` which will automatically do this
+- It is recommended to have the original `proto.xml` opened somewhere while editing the mod, so you know what you can edit and what not (If you want to export it to view with an external tool, make sure to export it outside the mod directory, you don't want to accidentally leave the `proto.xml` in your mod, making your additive mod useless)

 - To add a new unit called `CoolerHoplite`, the file would have the following content:
 ```xml